 Federal Career Cluster Title Federal U.S. Department of Education (USDOE), Office of Vocational Technical Education (OVTE) Definition Agriculture, Food and Natural Resources Planning and managing agriculture, food, fiber, and natural resources systems.
 Production of agricultural commodities, including food, fiber, wood products, horticultural crops, and other plant and animal products.
 Financing, processing, and marketing and distribution of agricultural products; farm production and supply and service industries; horticulture and landscaping services, and the use and conservation of land and water resources; development and maintenance of recreational resources.
 It also includes mining and extraction operations and related environmental management services.
-Architecture and Construction Arts, Audio/Video Technology and Communications Designing, producing, exhibiting, performing, writing, and publishing multimedia content including visual and performing arts and design, journalism, and entertainment services.
+Architecture and Construction Designing, planning, managing, building, and maintaining physical structures and the larger built environment including roadways and bridges and industrial, commercial and residential facilities and building.
+Arts, Audio/Video Technology and Communications Designing, producing, exhibiting, performing, writing, and publishing multimedia content including visual and performing arts and design, journalism, and entertainment services.
 Business, Management and Administration Planning, managing, and providing administrative support, information processing, accounting, and human resource management services and related management support services.
 Education and Training Planning, managing and providing education and training services, and related learning support services including assessment and library and information services.
 Finance Planning, managing and providing banking, investment, financial planning, and insurance services.
 Government and Public Administration Planning, managing and providing government legislative and administrative and regulatory services and related general purpose government services at the federal, state, and local levels.
 Health Science Planning, managing, and providing diagnostic, therapeutic, and information and environmental services in health care.
 Hospitality and Tourism Planning, managing, and providing lodging, food, recreation, convention and tourism, and related planning and support services such as travel-related services.
 Human Services Planning, managing, and providing human services including social and related community services.

-Information Technology Designing developing managing and supporting hardware Information Technology Designing, developing, managing and supporting hardware, software, multimedia and systems integration services.
+Information Technology Designing, developing, managing and supporting hardware, software, multimedia and systems integration services.
 Law, Public Safety and Security Planning, managing, and providing judicial, legal, and protective services including professional and technical support services in the fire protection and criminal justice systems.
 Manufacturing Planning, managing, and performing the processing of materials into intermediate or final products and related professional and technical support activities such as production planning and control, maintenance and manufacturing/process engineering.
 Marketing, Sales and Service Planning, managing, and performing wholesaling and retailing services and related marketing and distribution support services including merchandise/product management and promotion.
 Science, Technology, Engineering and Mathematics Planning, managing, and providing scientific research and professional and technical services (i.e., physical science, social science, engineering) including laboratory and testing services, and research and development services.
 Transportation, Distribution, and Logistics Services Planning, management, and movement of people, materials, and goods by road, pipeline, air, rail, and water and related professional and technical support services such as transportation infrastructure planning and management, logistics services, mobile equipment and facility maintenance.

 NOTE: There is a Cooperative Education Manual available on-line with guidelines for workplace experiences.
-It can be accessed on the DOE Website.